Procedure to Appeal a Final Grade

 If the grade appeal process results in a recalculated grade, and the recalculated grade removes an academic deficiency that was preventing the student from progressing in his/her program or to the next sequential course, the student may continue to progress in the program/to the next course.
 Recalculated grades may not be appealed.

-If the instructor who assigned the final grade is unavailable because he/she is no longer a Quinnipiac University employee, the above process begins with the chairperson.
+If the instructor who assigned the final grade is no longer a Quinnipiac University employee (and therefore unavailable), the above process begins with the chairperson.

 If a student does not receive a final course grade by the date grades are due, but on a later date, the student may submit a completed written grade appeal request form to the course instructor, with a copy to the department chairperson, within the fifth business day after the date on which the grade is posted or the hold on the student’s record is cleared.